How I Use Restic to Back up My Home Folders to Backblaze B2

 --exclude <FILE>

 Excludes unwanted files from the backup. --exclude can be given multiple times, and <FILE> can be a pattern.
-There are other options for excluding or including files as well, see Excluding Files in the restic docs for details.
+There are other options for excluding files as well, see Excluding Files in the restic docs for details.
 You might want to use Disk Usage Analyzer (baobab) to scan your home directory for large files or folders that you don’t want to back up.

 See restic help backup for the rest of the available options.